adrianbj/TracyDebugger/docs/debug-bar.md

 * Has "Test" functionality for all files so if you make a change, it will only appear for you and not other users
 * Red icon: Test code is being rendered
 * Makes a backup of the old version each time you save a change and provides a "Restore Backup" button to instantly revert
-* Supports in-code search & replace with CMD+F
+* Supports in-code search & replace with CMD + F
 * Syntax highlighting/linting for PHP, CSS, and JS
 * This replaces the Template Editor panel, so that one has been removed
 * Handles fatal errors gracefully - this is the biggest feature in my opinion.
 The problem with most online file editors is that if you accidentally make a code change that results in a fatal error, it can be impossible to fix and resave because the system is not functional.
 This editor gets around this problem by using Tracy's custom error handling which allows debug bar panels to continue to work, so you can manually fix the problem, or click the "Restore Backup" button.
 Of course if you used the "Test" option, you don't even need to worry, because you are the only one to see the version with the error anyway.